On the other hand... (Score: 2, Interesting)

 Yay for the constant advance of technology!

-Re: I have many problems and this is one of them (Score: 3, Interesting)
+Re: I have many problems and this is one of them (Score: 3, Insightful)

 by spallshurgenson@pipedot.org in Some emerging open-source secure messaging systems on 2014-02-23 16:42 (#54)